Anku5hk/Programmers_guide_to_Python/book.md

 Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
 I hope this helps you in learning python programming.
 Happy Learning!!

-**What's not this:** Not a traditional programming course/book, this is by no means a complete python walkthrough and is structured somewhat differently (intentionally) to cover and only emphasis on what is important.
+**What's not this:** Not a traditional programming course/book, this is by no means a complete Python walkthrough and might be structured somewhat differently.
+I have tried to cover & mostly emphasis on important features and tricks inside Python.
 This book is not recommended for 'programming freshers', you should try more beginner friendly books like [Byte of Python](https://python.swaroopch.com/)/[Think Python](https://greenteapress.com/wp/think-python-2e/) and comeback to this one to further fine tune your learning.</br>

 **What is this:** This book is meant for a programmer who's already familiar with other languages such as C/C++/Java and wants to learn python but fast.
 The one who needs a python refresher can also benefit by this book.
-The goal is to take you through enough Python (and more), while saving you tons of time.
+The goal is to take you through enough Python (and much more), while saving you tons of time.
 I have tried to keep explanations concise most of the times, so things can be gone through fast.
+This book has more code than theory.
 To grow as a programmer its always better to practice.
-I would suggest typing & running your own programs and creating your own notes.
+I would suggest copying  & running your own programs and creating your own notes.

 ## Index
 1. [Basics](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-basics)